gavinlyonsrepo/Display_Lib_RPI/extra/doc/gc9d01n/README.md

 In the example files.
 There are sections in "Setup()" function where user can make adjustments to select for SPI type used, and screen size.

-1. USER OPTION 1 GPIO/SPI TYPE
+1. USER OPTION  GPIO
-2. USER OPTION 2 SCREEN SECTION
+2. USER OPTION  Screen Size & type
+3. USER OPTION  Screen Offsets
-3. USER OPTION 3 SPI SETTINGS
+4. USER OPTION  SPI Settings

-#### USER OPTION 1 SPI TYPE / GPIO
+#### USER OPTION 1 GPIO

 This library supports both Hardware SPI and software SPI.
 The SetupGPIO function is overloaded(2 off one for HW SPI the other for SW SPI).